basho/rfc/open/use-gpb-library.md

 * In Erlang code, `erlang_protobuffs` uses `1` and `0` for true and false, whereas `gpb` uses the atoms `true` and `false`.
 Of course, booleans are still serialized to `1` and `0`, as the spec requires.
 * The functions to encode / decode messages are named slightly differently so usages must be carefully found and changed (unless macro magic can help?).

+2016/09/12 Update to the above:

+Working with Tomas, he has implemented an `epb_compatibility` option that provides 100% drop-in capability for `gpb` to replace `erlang_protobuffs` in a project.
+After using the latest set of changes, no code changes are necessary in Riak - only changes to how the `.proto` files are converted into Erlang (which is already done in the `riak_pb` and `riak_kv` `Makefile` files).

 ### TODO

 * Rebase branches to the correct starting point
 * Re-name branches to whatever the standard is these days
-* Deal with the "Unicode Strings as Lists" serialization issue
+* Deal with the "Unicode Strings as Lists" serialization issue (DONE - `ebp_compatibility` option)
 * Ensure every client library works correctly with `gpb`-enabled Riak
-* Profit